-3 Ekman J. 2017.
-Pre and postharvest management of mushrooms.
-Final report for Australian mushroom industry advisory panel, funded through Hort Innovation.
+3 Jenny Ekman (2017) Pre and postharvest management of mushrooms.

 Most farms crop for three flushes, although several noted that they may reduce this to two if demand is low or disease becomes an issue.

 A summary of key finding from the consultations is outlined below.
 The full responses are available on a deidentified basis on request.